Flame Colour Meaning

 A gas cooker yellow flame means you should schedule a gas stove service as soon as possible.

-Why Does a Blue Flame Mean it is Safer than Red Flames?
+Why is a Blue Flame considered Safer than a Red Flame?

 A blue flame means complete combustion is taking place.
 A key warning sign that you require gas appliance servicing are yellow or red flames or a gas flame colour with a yellow burning tip.